Dover Heights Boys High School

-Dover Heights Boys High School (abbreviated as DHBHS) is a former public single-sex secondary day school for boys, that was located in the eastern Sydney suburb of Dover Heights, New South Wales, Australia.
+Dover Heights Boys High School (abbreviated as DHBHS) was a former public single-sex secondary day school for boys, that was located in the eastern Sydney suburb of Dover Heights, New South Wales, Australia.

 Established in 1968, the school was merged in 1982 with Dover Heights Girls High School to form Dover Heights High School, which was subsequently merged in 2003 with Vaucluse High School to form Rose Bay Secondary College.

 History

 Dover Heights Boys High School traces its origins back to the Bondi Public School located in Wellington Street Bondi.
 Until 1944, Bondi Public served as both a primary and high school.
 In 1944, high school girls were moved to the new Dover Heights Home Science High School in Hardy Street Dover Heights.
-Post primary boys continued on at Wellington Street - to be known as Bondi Junior Technical School, 1942–63, and Bondi Junior High until 1969 when it was moved to a new building in Blake Street which was Dover Heights Boys' High School.
+Post primary boys continued on at Wellington Street – to be known as Bondi Junior Technical School, 1942–1963, and Bondi Junior High until 1969 when it was moved to a new building in Blake Street which was Dover Heights Boys' High School.
 Thus the Wellington Street school returned to the original name of Bondi Public School, becoming once again a primary school only.

 As Bondi Junior Technical School, it only catered for boys from 1st to 4th form (year 7 to year 10), the Principal being Mr Cook.
 Late in 1967 Mr Doyle became the Principal.
 Since Mr Doyle was well placed in the education department, he pushed for a selective boys high school and in 1968 had the school renamed Bondi Boys High School.
 Mr Doyle was once asked why the senior girls from Dover Heights Girls High and senior boys from Vaucluse Boys High could not move to the Blake Street site, and instead move the junior boys to Vaucluse.
 His response was that the school would be a selective school for boys in the area only.